SymfonyCasts/vue/sfcasts/ep1/ajax-services.md

 ## Create the Products Service

-The *other* place where we're making an AJAX call is in `catalog.vue` to fetch the products.
+The *other* place where we're making an Ajax call is in `catalog.vue` to fetch the products.
 This one is a *bit* more complex because *if* we have a category, we need to pass a `category` query parameter.

-Since this AJAX call is for a different API resource, inside the `services/` directory, create a third file called `products-service.js`.
+Since this Ajax call is for a different API resource, inside the `services/` directory, create a third file called `products-service.js`.

 Start the same way: `export function fetchProducts()` with a `categoryIri` argument.